Barrett’s evasiveness alarms LGBTQ advocates fearful Supreme Court may roll back protections

 “She defended the dissenters in the court’s landmark marriage equality case,” said Human Rights Campaign President Alphonso David, who has called for the Senate to reject Barrett’s nomination.

-“She refused to say whether the landmark case Lawrence vs. Texas (decriminalizing homosexual intimacy) was correctly decided.
+“She refused to say whether the landmark case Lawrence v.
+Texas (decriminalizing homosexual intimacy) was correctly decided.
 She sidestepped questions about preserving LGBTQ nondiscrimination protections.
-And she refused to denounce prior writings and statements that, if implemented through the court could result in a systematic regression of LGBTQ rights.”
+And she refused to denounce prior writings and statements that, if implemented through the court, could result in a systematic regression of LGBTQ rights.”

 If Barrett is confirmed Monday, it might not take long for her views to become more transparent.